Barranquilla Atlantico, Colombia Travel Guide

 Avoid hailing unmarked cars; choose official or app-based services.

 Driving in Barranquilla poses challenges as a result of traffic congestion and varying road conditions.
 Renting a car mainly suits plans for extensive travel outside the city.
 Motorcycle and scooter rentals are uncommon for tourists.
-Bicycle infrastructure for city-wide exploration is limited.
+Bicycle infrastructure for city-wide investigation is limited.

 No standard hop-on-hop-off services.
 Private operators arrange transport for city tours.